kevinmama/PlanetDefend/readme.txt

 Shortage:
 1. none of finished mod to support it. lack of verification
 2. In developing, API is not stable currently.
-3. I'm not a native english speaker.
-It may have some strange naming, comment and lots of syntax error.